Liv-Coder/FlutLock/memory-bank/activeContext.md

 - **Cross-Platform Compatibility**: Using pathlib and os.path for platform-agnostic file operations
 - **CI/CD Integration**: Providing examples for popular CI/CD platforms
 - **Testing Strategy**: Created test script to validate functionality in various environments
+- **Branch Strategy**:
+  - `main` branch contains stable, production-ready code
+  - `development` branch for ongoing development and integration
+  - Feature branches should be created from and merged back to `development`
+  - Only merge to `main` when features are fully tested and ready for release